 Estrogen Fluctuations During Your Monthly Cycle

 When you start your period, your estrogen level is very low.
-It starts to increase after your menstruation and reaches its monthly peak at ovulation (12-16 days before your next period).
-It’s on a path of slow decline after that, followed by a slight peaking again about one week after your ovulation.
-Then, unless you’re pregnant, the production of estrogen bottoms out again until your next cycle starts.
+It begins to increase after menstruation and reaches its monthly peak at ovulation (12-16 days before your next period).
+It’s on a path of slow decline after that, followed by a slight peaking again about one week after you ovulate.
+Then, unless you’re pregnant, the production of estrogen bottoms out again until your next cycle returns.

 A Quick Way to Gauge Your Estrogen Level

-Assuming you have a 28-day cycle, if you feel best from day seven to day fourteen, that means your body likes a higher level of estrogen.
+Assuming you have a 28-day cycle, if you feel best from day 7 to day 14, that means your body likes a higher level of estrogen.
 If you feel good only during this period, you are probably estrogen deficient.
-If you are estrogen deficient, you are also likely to suffer from specific menstrual cycle symptoms a few days before and during your period.
+And if you are estrogen deficient, you are also likely to suffer from specific menstrual cycle symptoms a few days before and during your period.

-If your symptoms are mostly premenstrual (from ovulation to the onset of your menstruation), it may indicate that you suffer from hormonal imbalance – interplay between estrogen and progesterone.
+If your symptoms are mostly premenstrual (from ovulation to the onset of your menstruation), it may indicate that you suffer from estrogen dominance or progesterone deficiency.

 Signs of Estrogen Deficiency